wildankev/eeg-vis/README.md

 # EEG Visualization Project

-A comprehensive Jupyter notebook for downloading and visualizing EEG (Electroencephalography) data from the PhysioNet EEG Motor Movement/Imagery Dataset.
+A comprehensive Jupyter notebook for downloading and visualizing EEG (Electroencephalography) data from the PhysioNet EEG During Mental Arithmetic Tasks Dataset.

 ## Overview